 Victory at Beersheba in November 1917 was sweet for the Light Horse but it was one of the last charges of a light brigade.
 Harry Chauvel started 1918 with a KCB on Allenby’s recommendation.
 After months of fierce fighting the Light Horse were ordered to take a break on Gaza’s coast.
 Here they reenacted their charge for photographer Frank Hurley but refused to ride at full gallop much to Hurley’s annoyance.
 The men were owed their jokes, badly depleted by war and malaria.

 By now they were topped up by Indigenous troops.
-Aboriginal people could not vote in 1917 (and would not for another 50 years) but some were finally allowed to die for Australia.
+Aboriginal people could not vote in 1917 (and would not for another 50 years) but were finally allowed to die for Australia.
 Queensland’s Protector of Aborigines JW Bleakley pompously proclaimed “half-castes” would be accepted into the AIF “provided they satisfied the medical authorities that one parent was of European origin”.
 Many, like Frank Fisher of Cherbourg (Cathy Freeman’s great-grandfather), were great horsemen and good shots and a much needed injection of new talent.
-Horsemen supported the infantry as Jericho fell in March, 1918.
+Horsemen supported infantry as Jericho fell in March, 1918.

 Turkish morale was boosted by the news of a German advance on the Western Front.
 Allied generals were so panic-stricken they pinched 60,000 troops from the Arab campaign to throw into Monash’s defensive line in France.
 America was finally in the war but had not yet supplied troops in large numbers.
 Chicago reporter Lowell Thomas and a cameraman were dispatched to the war to find suitable propaganda images to bolster American spirits at home.
-The Western Front was too horrific for that purpose so they went to the Arabian desert to follow Lawrence’s revolt as they laid waste to Turkish supply depots along the railway.
+The Western Front was too horrific so they went to the Arabian desert to follow Lawrence’s revolt as they laid waste to Turkish supply depots along the railway.

 On the same day – September 25 – Amman and its defensive force of 2500 Turks, Germans and Austrians surrendered to the British.
 Damascus was in sight but Chauvel’s problem was administration.
 He wanted to support the Turkish civil governor as he did in Jerusalem but was aware of Arab political ambitions in the city.
-Faisal’s army was hurrying north for the symbolic right to be first into the city and Chauvel and other officers were wary of the Arab irregulars who did not follow “the rules of war”.
-At Amman the British protected 6000 Turkish prisoners of war, who would have been slaughtered if the Arabs had got there first.
+Faisal’s army hurried north for the symbolic right to be first into the city and Chauvel and other officers were wary of Arab irregulars who did not follow “the rules of war”.
+At Amman the British protected 6000 Turkish prisoners of war, who would have been slaughtered if the Arabs got there first.

 Damascus was in chaos as Arabs revolted against Ottoman leaders.
 By the end of September Faisal’s flags flew on many buildings, an act of defiance that would have meant certain death barely months earlier.
 They could hear bombs from Chauvel’s Mounted Division on the outskirts of town.
 Around 4000 Turkish and German soldiers were ambushed as they escaped along the road to Beirut and were butchered in what one Australian soldier called ‘a wallaby hunt’.
 Damascus was encircled but Lawrence wanted ‘a Brown Dominion’ in the city, an Arab administration reliant on Britain.
 When the Australians finally entered the city they were feted as liberators and greeted by the Emir who hailed their ‘bravest manner of the Saxon race’ a phrase that uncomfortably reminded Australian officer ACN Olden of his German enemy.
 Olden and his men moved north to chase the Turks leaving the Arabs to brawl over Damascus.